About this course

 Note: The Master of Teaching courses offered prior to 2022 are accredited.

 Intended learning outcomes

 At the completion of the Master of Teaching, graduates will have the capacity to make sound evidence-based clinical judgments, they will have achieved the requisite knowledge, skills and understanding to:

 - Foreground Indigenous Worldviews to promote learner engagement that is inclusive and respectful of Aboriginal and Torres Strait Islander peoples, communities, organisations, knowledges and standpoints in education

 - Reflect critically on the ways in which educational theory and research informs teaching practice

 - Demonstrate strong subject and pedagogical content knowledge to create productive learning environments that empower learners

-- Create and maintain safe and supportive learning environments using knowledge of practical approaches to promote positive behaviours
+- Create and maintain safe and supportive learning environments using knowledge of evidence-based approaches to promote positive behaviours

-- Establish and maintain ethical and respectful relationships with students, colleagues and parents, working independently and collaboratively across the school/centre community
+- Establish and maintain ethical and respectful relationships with students, colleagues and parents/carers, working independently and collaboratively across the school/centre community

-- Demonstrate continuous professional learning through teacher practitioner inquiry and research.
+- Understand the role of the teacher as researcher through continuous professional learning and practitioner inquiry and research.

 Master of Teaching graduates will develop the following set of key transferable skills:

 - Critical and creative thinking

 - Creativity and innovation